From Moscow to St. Petersburg

 Hands-on introduction to the cars, and then we set off on our journey!
 We head north/north-west to Tver and Novgorod Regions and end up at Seliger Lake, which in fact includes a chain of natural reservoirs formed after the ice age.
 Hundreds of large and small lakes and islands surrounded by gorgeous coniferous forests create an amazing landscape covered by snow and ice.

 The view from your car window will change from peaceful villages hidden between the lakes to the elegant Orthodox churches on the hilltops to the winter wilderness scenery – surely, a novel experience for some.
-Off-road driving across the hilly terrain and walks along forest trails are definitely in store.
+Some forest trail driving across the hilly terrain and walks in the woods are definitely in store.
 In the evening, we will check into a cozy hotel on the shore of the lake.

 Day 3.
 From Seliger Lake to Veliky Novgorod.
 320 km